mumez/Tarantalk/README.md

 Tarantalk = Smalltalk + Lua + Tuple DB.

-Enjoy its chemistry effects on such dynamic environment.
+Enjoy its chemical effects on such a dynamic environment.

 ## Installation ##